 These costs can seem significant, especially if you’re doing these renovations immediately after buying a new house.
 There are various hidden costs that come with buying a house and having to do major renovations right away may pose a financial challenge.

-Hiring a Clever Partner Agent to buy your house can help you offset these costs with Clever’s Home Buyer Rebate program.
+Hiring a Clever Partner Agent when buying a house can help you make up for these costs with our Clever Cash Back program.
 Buyers who work with a Partner Agent may be eligible to receive up to 0.5% money back after the sale is final, depending on the home's purchase price and the state you're in.
 This money can be used to offset a part of the costs involved in removing a wall or other renovations.

 We source Partner Agents from the best brokerages in the country.
 Every Clever Partner Agent has extensive local knowledge so they can provide home buyers with not just home buying assistance, but also information about the local market and service providers.